 Look at it this way: I have a friend who started law school in 1990 at the second-ranked school in the country for technology.
 They had dozens of computer terminals and free access to Westlaw and Lexis/Nexus.
 It was slow, but students could research cases, laws, decisions, statutes, and law journals, and some selected newspapers.

 He and his fellow OneLs could access more information, incrementally faster than any other law students in history.

 Here’s the thing: it was of very little value outside of instantly pulling up a case.
 It was too . . . new.
 There was nowhere near enough depth to the data – getting a case in a few seconds was great, but it still had to be ‘Shepardized’ (i.e., checked for cites and overrulings) the old way, by hand.

-Everything is integrated.
-Everything and everyone are connected.
+This is very important in the time of Coronavirus, everything is integrated.
+Everything and everyone is connected.
 I can pull a relevant case down, drop key parts of it into an email, and send it to my staff in seconds.
 I can be in Detroit while they are in a courthouse in Cary and we can still talk face-to-face about it on our phones.

 All that is to say that this is the only time in history a societal/business slowdown will not become a shutdown.

 We are all still connected.
 We still have all our legal resources – save courtroom trials – at our disposal.
 We can virtually do in an afternoon what most other generations of lawyers couldn’t do in a week.